Form

 return (

-<Form.Root methods={methods} onSubmit={onSubmit}>
+<Form.Root form={methods} onSubmit={onSubmit}>

 <Form.Field name="username">